HTML editor: Valid HTML markup

-However a web page was created or edited, WYSIWYG or by hand, in order to be successful among the greatest possible number of readers and viewers, as well as to maintain the 'worldwide' value of the Web itself, first and foremost it should consist of valid markup and code.
-It should not be considered ready for the World Wide Web, until its HTML and CSS syntax have been successfully validated using either the free W3C validator services (W3C HTML Validator and W3C CSS Validator) or some other trustworthy alternatives.
+Valid markup is more likely to be rendered consistently and accessibly across different browsers and devices.
+Validation tools such as the W3C HTML Validator and W3C CSS Validator allow authors to check for syntactical and other errors in their HTML markup.

-Accessibility of web pages by those with physical, eyesight or other disabilities is not only a good idea considering the ubiquity and importance of the web in modern society, but is also mandated by law.
-In the U.S., the Americans with Disabilities Act and in the UK, the Disability Discrimination Act place requirement on web sites operated by publicly funded organizations.
-In many other countries similar laws either already exist or soon will.
+In some countries, accessibility of web pages by those with physical, eyesight or other disabilities is mandated by law.
+The United States's Americans with Disabilities Act and the United Kingdom's Disability Discrimination Act require this for websites operated by publicly funded organizations.
 Making pages accessible is more complex than just making them valid; that is a prerequisite but there are many other factors to be considered.
 Good web design, whether done using a WYSIWYG tool or not needs to take account of these too.

 Whatever software tools are used to design, create and maintain web pages, the quality of the underlying HTML is dependent on the skill of the person who works on the page.
 Some knowledge of HTML, CSS and other scripting languages as well as a familiarity with the current W3C recommendations in these areas will help any designer produce better web pages, with a WYSIWYG HTML editor and without.